Nazier Paulsen: Incidents

 When Paulsen took office as a Member of the Western Cape Provincial Parliament, he was assigned a laptop.
 He resigned as a Member of the Provincial Parliament in May 2015 and initially refused to hand the laptop back.
 The Provincial Parliament approached the police, and he was charged with theft.
 The charge was withdrawn in July 2019.

 On 6 November 2018, Paulsen was involved in a fracas with Agang MP, Andries Tlouamma.
 In response, President Cyril Ramaphosa called on MPs to embrace non-racialism when interacting with one another.
 The footage of the occurrence was referred to Parliament's Disciplinary Committee.

-On 15 August 2019, Paulsen appeared in court due to his alleged assault of a man that was parked outside his ex-wife's house in early-August.
+On 15 August 2019, Paulsen appeared in court due to his alleged assault of a man who was parked outside his ex-wife's house in early August.
 His next court appearance was in September.

 On 19 November 2019, Paulsen was asked to leave the National Assembly following his refusal to retract his statement that Public Enterprises Minister Pravin Gordhan appoints SOE staff based on their race.

 During a sitting of the National Assembly in March 2021, Paulsen told DA MP Phumzile van Damme to go back to Eswatini and the DA chief whip in the National Assembly, Natasha Mazzone, to go back to Italy.
 Deputy speaker Lechesa Tsenoli then ordered Paulsen to leave the House amid the tension.
 As Paulsen was leaving, the DA's Van Damme waved at him and Tsenoli told her not to be provocative.
 Van Damme then said that Paulsen allegedly threatened to "beat her up" and got into an argument with EFF MPs.
 She was then ordered to leave and was accompanied by two male DA MPs, Kevin Mileham and Chris Hunsinger.
 Paulsen denied threatening her.
 On 28 July 2021, the National Assembly's Power and Privileges Committee decided that it would investigate the matter and that Paulsen would face disciplinary hearings for his actions.
 It is alleged that he also threatened to assault two other DA MPs at the sitting back in March.

+In January 2023, the Cape Youth Front (CYF) filed charges against Mr Paulsen after he called for supporters of Cape independence to be executed on social media platform X (formerly twitter).
+In addition, in response to a pro-Cape Independence account he said: “we should start finding the IP addresses of these accounts and start locating the people behind it”.
+The CYF consequently formally laid charges against Mr Paulsen, on ground of incitement to commit violence under Section 17 of the Riotous Assembly Act [no. 17 of 1956].